north-road/slyr/docs/src/user_guide/tools.md

 5. Once processed, in **ArcGIS Pro**, navigate via the `Catalog` and open the *.mapx* file.

-> Available only with the SLYR full licence.
+> Available only with the SLYR full license.
 > Can be run as a batch tool
 ***